tjclement/esp-dimmer-software/README.md

 6. Open wifiSettings.lua with a text editor and enter your wifi credentials and network configuration - Save!

-7. Run ./esptool.py wifiSettings.lua to upload the file
+7. Run esptool.py to upload the file
 ```
 $ ./esptool.py 192.168.4.1 wifiSettings.lua
 ```